ids-s1-21/project-XEMteam/README.md

-relationship between age and survival based on different age groups rather than the numerical age itself, so we decided to convert continuous ages into categorical groups (to represent children, teenagers, young adults, middle aged adults and elderly people).
+relationship between age and survival based on different age groups rather than the numerical age itself, so we decided to convert continuous ages into categorical groups (to represent children, teenagers, young , middle aged and elderly adults).
 This allowed us to create a bar plot to show how the age of passengers and their survival are related.
-We have found that children (0-12 y.o.) indeed have higher survival rates than the other age groups and survival rates generally decrease with age.
+We have found that children indeed have higher survival rates than the other age groups and survival rates generally decrease with age.
 This can be explained by the fact that it’s human nature to give priority to saving infants and children first, and was indeed reported as orders from the captain.

 #### Gender and survival